(Added at v1.0)

 The widget setting window closes.

 By default, all supported layers are listed in the table.
 If the service does not support query capability, the associated layer remains unchecked under Show.
-When you try to check it, a warning message displays and asks you to turn on the query capability of the service.
+When you check it, a warning message appears instructing you to turn on the query capability of the service.
 In addition, the Open Attribute Table button on the Layer List menu is unavailable for the layers without query capability.

 - Options to turn on and off the attribute table are as follows: